 - You can take the course for Biology or Geology credit.

-- This course does count as a lab course for the ASA/MTA.
+- This course will count towards the ASA/MTA.

 - Tuition payments can be spread out over 5 payments using the FACTS payment plan.
 Contact the Financial Aid office for more information.